 In-Service or Workshop Training

 Dr. Diane® provides personalized training sessions in group settings for in-service training of your staff or during an 8-hour professional workshop.

 Dr. Diane® offers consultations and training for professionals at all experience levels in Neurofeedback.
 Training and supervision is also available for new Neurofeedback practitioners at our Boxford, Massachusetts office.
-We also offer additional training, supervision, and case reviews for the more seasoned professional via web video chat services such as Skype, or by phone.
+We also offer additional training, supervision, and case reviews for the more seasoned professional via web video chat services such as Zoom, or by phone.